Detroit Hard Money Lenders: Speedy Real Estate Loans

 How to buy before you sell

-With this program, you can leverage your current home’s equity to make a competitive, non-contingent offer on a new property.
+With this program, you’ll not only leverage your current home’s equity, but also make a competitive, non-contingent offer on a new property.
 HomeLight can approve your equity unlock amount within 24 hours, with no upfront cost or commitment.
 This enables you to secure your next home and sell your existing one vacant, avoiding the inconvenience of moving twice.

 The program charges a flat fee based on your current home’s sale price.
 However, potential savings on moving costs, temporary housing, and the purchase price of your new home can make this worthwhile.
 Moreover, HomeLight’s BBYS fees are generally lower than the interest rates on bridge loans, which range from 9.5% to 12%.